UPDATE: Cary's Citizen's Convenience Center will resume accepting yard waste drop off beginning Saturday, August 17.

 Residential yard waste is natural vegetation collected as a result of landscaping such as grass clippings, brush, leaves and limbs, and is collected each week at the curb on your regular garbage collection day.
-Yard waste may be collected on a different schedule due to holiday collection schedules or after a major storm.
+Yard waste may be collected on a different day due to holiday collection schedules or after a major storm.
 The Town also conducts an annual loose leaf collection program.

 Please help protect the safety of our collectors and ensure your yard waste is collected on time by following these guidelines:

 - Place yard waste at the curb by 7 a.m. on your regular collection day.

 - reusable containers with handles (maximum 32 gallon container, 25 pounds each)